 - IU Minority Association of Pre-Medical Students aims to address the needs of minority pre-health students at Indiana University

-Psi Chi Honors Society is an academic honor society for students in the Department of Psychological and Brain Sciences.
-Members are committed to academic excellence in the fields of Psychology and Neuroscience, local volunteering, and active participation within the Department.
+Nu Rho Psi is an academic honor society for students in the Nueroscience BS in the Department of Psychological and Brain Sciences.
+Members are committed to academic excellence in the field of Neuroscience, local volunteering, and active participation within the Department.

 Collins Living-Learning Center is located in an historic setting close to the heart of campus, just steps away from the Psychology Building.
 The Collins community is intentionally academically diverse, and includes students from different majors across the university.
 Read more about the student experience at Collins.